Poisoning Due to Ingesting Rat Poison in Dogs

 Diagnosis of Poisoning Due to Ingesting Rat Poison in Dogs

-• Dogs that have been exposed to this kind of rat poisoning will first exhibit the abovementioned signs within 36 hours, followed by nausea, vomiting and hematemesis.
-If a veterinarian suspects that a dog has been poisoned with cholecalciferol, they will conduct a baseline biochemistry profile, which includes the analysis of both the blood plasma and other body fluids, in order to check the dog’s calcium and phosphorus levels, confirm the diagnosis and monitor the condition of the dog.
+Dogs that have been exposed to this kind of rat poison will first exhibit the abovementioned signs within 36 hours, followed by nausea, vomiting, and hematemesis (vomiting blood).
+Your vet will conduct a baseline biochemistry profile, which includes the analysis of both the blood plasma and other body fluids, to check the dog’s calcium and phosphorus levels, confirm the diagnosis, and monitor the condition of the dog.

-• Anticoagulant rodenticide poisoning can be diagnosed in a number of ways, including using laboratory blood tests and blood chemistries.
+Anticoagulant rodenticide poisoning can be diagnosed in a number of ways, including assessing blood clotting times.

 Treatment of Poisoning Due to Ingesting Rat Poison in Dogs